dr-you-group/GBM-differentiation-uncertainty/README.md

-# Deep ensemble differentiation of glioblastoma from solitary brain metastasis: empirical estimation of uncertainty
+# Deep ensemble differentiation of glioblastoma from solitary brain metastasis: Empirical estimation of uncertainty
 Jupyter notebook files for training and testing deep ensembles for differentiating glioblastoma (GBM) from solitary brain metastasis (SBM) using MRI images.
 This model provides uncertainty and interpretability etimation.

 # Data